sdondley/ClimateChangeChat/perl.md

             end,
         })
         ```
-    * Note the 4 other plugins I use besides nvim-lspconfig
+    * Note the 4 other plugins listed here, in addition ot `nvim-lspconfig`
-        * Not strictly needed to get the Perl LS working
+        * These plugins are not strictly needed to get the Perl LS working
 * Got nvim-lspconfig installed?
 Good!
 Now:
     * Go back to the top of the page
-        * Follow the instructions in the TLDR; section
+        * Follow the rest of the instructions in the TLDR; section
             * Ensure you get all the plugins installed
-            * Paste in the code snippet there into `init.lua`
+            * Paste in the appropriate code snippets into `init.lua` or `init.vim`
         * Then come back here if you want to suffer more through this tutorial to learn something
             * Continue on in next section below